 Takeaway:

-Dual-appeal pricing strengthens leverage.
+Dual-appeal pricing expands the buyer pool and strengthens negotiation leverage.

 Q: Should Rancho Mission Viejo sellers intentionally target investors?